upstash/terraform-provider-upstash/docs/resources/redis_database.md

 - `consistent` (Boolean, Deprecated) When enabled, all writes are synchronously persisted to the disk.
 - `multizone` (Boolean) When enabled, database becomes highly available and is deployed in multiple zones.
 (If changed to false from true, results in deletion and recreation of the resource)
-- `tls` (Boolean, Deprecated) When enabled, data is encrypted in transit.
+- `tls` (Boolean) When enabled, data is encrypted in transit.
 (If changed to false from true, results in deletion and recreation of the resource)

 ### Read-Only